 Why has it taken this long?
 Simply, because writers of the EU Battery Directive and Trading Standards weren’t fully aware of the use of these cells in vaping.
 And since they’re designed for power packs, electric vehicles etc, they are NOT compliant with the regulations “out of the box”.
 Having spent months in communication, they’re now aware of exactly how they’re being used in the vaping industry and are ready to support people on the route to full compliance with plans to update the directives to cover them more specifically.

 Do your batteries arrive like this? – This is not compliant.
 Not only are the stickers removable (regulations state the markings must be totally indelible), they dont have the necessary information on them.
 The polarity and WEEE bin symbol are missing, as is the chemistry marker.
 Want to know more?
 To start, the only reason they come in these boxes is to satisfy Chinese air export law; they have to be individually boxed.
+Nothing to do with retail convenience.
 Tens of thousands are poured into huge bins, then pulled out and individually boxed.
 Prime opportunity to lob a few boxes of counterfeits in the mix and boost already very slim margins too…

 Importing from China? – Almost all of the cells/batteries we wholesale/distribute are manufactured in the Far East.
 Did you know that if you import direct from China, you are classed as a “Producer” and have much bigger legal responsibilities than just selling them?
 If you are the first business to place the cells on the market in the EU, you are responsible for having the batteries batch tested.
 You will also need to be able supply proof.
 With thousands of batch codes mixed together because of the above process, you can imagine the cost… This is why our batteries come by sea.
 Batch testing is much quicker, easier and cheaper when you have 20,000 of the same batch in their original factory boxes!
 You also need to register with the relevant government body.
 (Picture is of a recycling plant.
 The 3rd party re-boxing plants look similar.
 The batteries just have wraps on…)